bartjkdp/open-zaak-charts/charts/open-zaak/README.md

     --set ingress.hosts={open-zaak.gemeente.nl}
 ```

-:warning: The default settings are unsafe for production.
-For production usage configure proper secrets, enable persistency and consider High Availability (HA) for the database and the application.
+:warning: The default settings are unsafe.
+For production configure proper secrets, enable persistency and consider High Availability (HA) for the database and the application.

 ## Configuration